 B.A., Archaeology and History, Hebrew University of Jerusalem, 1977

-Jodi Magness (www.JodiMagness.org) holds a senior endowed chair in the Department of Religious Studies at the University of North Carolina at Chapel Hill: the Kenan Distinguished Professor for Teaching Excellence in Early Judaism.
-From 1992-2002, she was Associate/Assistant Professor of Classical and Near Eastern Archaeology in the Departments of Classics and Art History at Tufts University, Medford, MA.
+Jodi Magness (www.JodiMagness.org) is a member of the American Academy of Arts and Sciences (category of Philosophy and Religious Studies).
+She holds a senior endowed chair in the Department of Religious Studies at the University of North Carolina at Chapel Hill: the Kenan Distinguished Professor for Teaching Excellence in Early Judaism.
+From 1992-2002, Magness was Associate/Assistant Professor of Classical and Near Eastern Archaeology in the Departments of Classics and Art History at Tufts University, Medford, MA.
 She received her B.A. in Archaeology and History from the Hebrew University of Jerusalem (1977), and her Ph.D. in Classical Archaeology from the University of Pennsylvania (1989).
 From 1990-1992, Magness was Mellon Post-Doctoral Fellow in Syro-Palestinian Archaeology at the Center for Old World Archaeology and Art at Brown University.

 Magness has participated on 20 different excavations in Israel and Greece, including co-directing the 1995 excavations in the Roman siege works at Masada.
 From 2003-2007 she co-directed excavations in the late Roman fort at Yotvata, Israel.
 Since 2011, Magness has directed excavations at Huqoq in Galilee (www.huqoq.org).

-In January 2014, Magness was elected First Vice-President of the Archaeological Institute of America (AIA) for a three-year term.
-In January 2017, she will become the next President of the AIA.
-Magness is also a member of the Managing Committee of the American School of Classical Studies at Athens.
-She has been a member of the Board of Trustees of the W.F.
-Albright Institute of Archaeological Research in Jerusalem (and past Vice-President), the Governing Board of the AIA, and the Board of Trustees of the American Schools of Oriental Research.
-She served as President of the North Carolina Society of the AIA and the Boston Society of the AIA.
+Magness is Past President of the Archaeological Institute of America, a member of the Managing Committee of the American School of Classical Studies at Athens, and a member of the Board of Trustees of the W.F.
+Albright Institute of Archaeological Research in Jerusalem (and past Vice-President).
+She has served on the Governing Board of the AIA and the Board of Trustees of the American Schools of Oriental Research.
+Magness has served as President of the North Carolina Society of the AIA and the Boston Society of the AIA.

 For a complete CV, click here.